chri3i/Tinvaak2/README.md

 ## Preamble

 Tinvaak is a list focused on revitalising and reworking SkyrimSE into an actual roleplaying game.
-Featuring a wide range of new mechanics including a fully reworked combat system courtesy of Engarde and SkySA, Settlement building, Reworked Alchemy, quests such as Wyrmstooth and the VenjHammet Suite, Survival mods, Death Alternative and many other elements.
+Featuring a wide range of new mechanics including a fully reworked combat system courtesy of Engarde and SkySA, Settlement building, Reworked Alchemy, quests such as Wyrmstooth and the VenjHammet Suite, Survival mods, optional Khajiit Speak and many other elements.

 Version 2.0 has been completely rebuilt and reworked to provide the optimum performance, stability and experience.
 Get ready to improvise, adapt and survive your way through a revitalised worldspace.